next-actions/pytest-mh/docs/topology.rst

 Topologies can be nicely written in YAML.
 The above example describes the following requirements:

-* One domain of type ``test``
+* One domain of id ``test``
 * The ``test`` domain has two hosts
 * One host implements ``client`` role and the other host implements ``ldap`` role

-The meaning of the roles and domain type is defined by your own extensions of ``pytest-mh`` plugin.
+The meaning of the roles and is defined by your own extensions of ``pytest-mh`` plugin.
 You define the meaning by extending particular multihost clases.
 See :doc:`classes` for more information.

+It is expected that all hosts that implements the same role within a single domain are interchangeable.
+Domain ``id`` must be unique and it is used to access the hosts, see :ref:`mh-fixture`.

 .. note::

     For the purpose of this article we will assume that ``ldap`` represents an LDAP server and ``client`` represents the client that talks to the server.
-    The domain type ``test`` is used only as a way to group and access the roles and hosts and does not have any further meaning.
+    The domain id ``test`` is used only as a way to group and access the roles and hosts and does not have any further meaning.

 Using the topology marker